-The UN Ocean Conference, co-hosted by the Governments of Kenya and Portugal, comes at a critical time as the world is seeking to address the many of the deep-rooted problems of our societies laid bare by the COVID-19 pandemic and which will require major structural transformations and common shared solutions that are anchored in the Sustainable Development Goals (SDGs).
-To mobilize action, the Conference will seek to propel much needed science-based innovative solutions aimed at starting a new chapter of global ocean action.
+The UN Ocean Conference (UNOC), co-hosted by the Governments of Kenya and Portugal, came at a critical time as the world is seeking to address the many of the deep-rooted problems of our societies laid bare by the COVID-19 pandemic and which will require major structural transformations and common shared solutions that are anchored in the Sustainable Development Goals (SDGs).
+To mobilize action, the Conference sought to propel much needed science-based innovative solutions aimed at starting a new chapter of global ocean action.

 In October 2021, the UN Ocean Action newsletter highlighted the key role blue food will play in global food system transformation and meeting the SDGs.
 UNOC is a critical forum to discuss challenges and opportunities to achieving this transformation that is healthy and sustainable, as well as just.

 Blue Foods at the UN Ocean Conference

 Blue foods can play a central role in building more sustainable food systems and protecting the ocean.
 Policymakers at UNOC needed to make better choices that sustain blue food from oceans, rivers & lakes for both people and the planet.
 Members of the Blue Food Assessment team attended UNOC to support decision-makers in evaluating opportunities, tradeoffs and implementing solutions to build healthy, equitable and sustainable food systems.